In my 4th “What Is Gout?” myth series, I look at the outdated practice of stopping, or failing to start, allopurinol during an acute gout attack.

 Gout is misunderstood due to several myths that have grown over the years.
 Now we have the Internet, these myths become repeated even more and more.
 People get entirely the wrong impression about gout, because of these myths.
 Even doctors get fooled.

-I’ve published my What Is Gout (Gout Myths)? series to try and explain what gout is by explaining what it is not.
+I’ve published my Gout Myths series to try to explain what gout is by explaining what it is not.
 This myth about allopurinol dosing makes us believe that gout is a hard to treat disease.
 As a result, gout sufferers avoid treatment because they lose faith in their doctor’s ability to treat it.
 On the contrary, gout is easy to treat, unless there are complications from other diseases.